harmony-one/h/progress/uladzislau-muraveika.md

+2025-06-06 Fri:

+Small update on the [v2025.1.1](https://github.com/harmony-one/harmony/releases/tag/v2025.1.1) release — after a discussion with the whole team, we decided to announce it publicly on June 9th.
+At the same time, our community had already started upgrading without a public announcement.
+Currently, 52 out of 168 total nodes are already running version `v2025.1.1`.

+From the support side, I shared my findings with the validator community.
+The main issue was a single underperforming leader producing one block every 7 seconds instead of the usual one block every 2 seconds.
+As a result, shard 1 produced fewer blocks than shard 0, leading to lower rewards for others — around 1.5K to 2.5K blocks, or 5–6% of the total per 18.2-hour epoch.
+This was a classic [Tragedy of the Commons scenario](https://en.wikipedia.org/wiki/Tragedy_of_the_commons): individual cost-cutting that led to collective degradation.
+After a productive discussion and support from the validator community, the problematic validator upgraded its hardware.
+Shard 1 block production has since returned to the expected ~32,768 blocks per epoch.

+On the testing side, I focused on improving the pyhmy Jupyter notebook with examples of how to create self-signed transactions of different types used in our tests.
+I’ve covered simple transfers, smart contracts, cross-shard transfers, validator creation, delegation, and undelegation.
+I still need to cover editing validators and collecting rewards.
+This small interactive documentation will make it easier for anyone to create RPC or pyhmy tests with transactions.
+PR link: https://github.com/harmony-one/pyhmy/pull/42

+---

 2025-05-30 Fri:

 This week main focus was on the [v2025.1.1 release](https://github.com/harmony-one/harmony/releases/tag/v2025.1.1) with a hotfix for the [DisablePrivateIPScan bug](https://github.com/harmony-one/harmony/issues/4903) from Gheis- I've tested it through the devnet->testnet->mainnet and installed on the Harmony  nodes - boontodes, internal validators and RPCs.
 Plan is to announce it publicly to the community on Tuesday.